-Our therapists and counsellors are experienced in treating all eating disorders including but not restricted to Avoidant Restrictive Food Intake Disorder, Bulimia, Anorexia and Binge Eating and will tailor treatment programmes that are personalised to your specific illness.
+Our therapists and counsellors are experienced in treating all eating disorders including but not restricted to Avoidant Restrictive Food Intake Disorder (ARFID), Bulimia, Anorexia and Binge Eating and will tailor treatment programmes that are personalised to your specific illness.
 You may not be sure what condition you or a loved one are suffering with, but rest assured our experienced medical team will evaluate you on entry and diagnose you.

 During your recovery, we will address the root cause of your disorder using proven therapies to challenge your perceptions of yourself.
 You will also be provided with a nutrition and diet plan personalised to fit your physical and emotional needs.